Citadel-Station-13/Citadel-Station-13-RP/tgui/README.md

 - `bin/tgui [webpack options]` - Build the project with custom webpack options.

-**For virgins:**

-You can double-click these batch files to achieve the same thing:
+**Via Yarn (cross-platform)**:
+Run `yarn install` once to install tgui dependencies.

-- `bin\tgui.bat` - Build the project in production mode.
+- `yarn tgui:build` - Build tgui in production mode.
+  - `yarn tgui:build [options]` - Build tgui with custom webpack options.
-- `bin\tgui-dev-server.bat` - Launch a development server.
+- `yarn tgui:dev` - Launch a development server.

-> Remember to always run a full build before submitting a PR.
-It creates
-> a compressed javascript bundle which is then referenced from DM code.
-> We prefer to keep it version controlled, so that people could build the
-> game just by using Dream Maker.
+  - `yarn tgui:dev --reload` - Reload byond cache once.
+  - `yarn tgui:dev --debug` - Run server with debug logging enabled.
+  - `yarn tgui:dev --no-hot` - Disable hot module replacement (helps when doing development on IE8).
+- `yarn tgui:lint` - Show (and auto-fix) problems with the code.
+- `yarn tgui:sonar` - Analyze code with SonarQube.
+- `yarn tgui:tsc` - Check code with TypeScript compiler.
+- `yarn tgui:test` - Run unit and integration tests.
+- `yarn tgui:analyze` - Run a bundle analyzer.
+- `yarn tgui:bench` - Run benchmarks.
+- `yarn tgfont:build` - Build icon fonts.
+- `yarn tgui-polyfill:build` - Build polyfills.
+You need to run it when updating any of the static (numbered) polyfills.

+## Important Memo

+Remember to always run a full build of tgui before submitting a PR, because it comes with the full suite of CI checks, and runs much faster on your computer than on GitHub servers.
+It will save you some time and possibly a few broken commits!
+Address the issues that are reported by the tooling as much as possible, because maintainers will beat you with a ruler and force you to address them anyway (unless it's a false positive or something unfixable).

 ## Troubleshooting

 **Development server is crashing**

-Make sure path to your working directory does not contain spaces or special unicode characters.
-If so, move codebase to a location which does not contain spaces or unicode characters.
+Make sure path to your working directory does not contain spaces, special unicode characters, exclamation marks or any other special symbols.
+If so, move codebase to a location which does not contain these characters.

-This is a known issue with Yarn Berry, and fix is going to happen someday.
+This is a known issue with Yarn (and some other tools, like Webpack), and fix is going to happen eventually.

 **Development server doesn't find my BYOND cache!**

 This happens if your Documents folder in Windows has a custom location, for example in `E:\Libraries\Documents`.
 Development server tries its best to find this non-standard location (searches for a Windows Registry key), but it can fail.
 You have to run the dev server with an additional environmental variable, with a full path to BYOND cache.

 ```
 BYOND_CACHE="E:/Libraries/Documents/BYOND/cache"